-Most listings are in the $10's per square foot per year.
-The North Belt Atrium Park region is experiencing a a boost in rates.
-In the last 3 months, the median rate rose $3 per sqft per year.
-That's a 17% increase in rent.
+On average, listings lease in the $10's per square foot per year.
+The North Belt Atrium Park submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate fell $3 per sqft per year.
+That's a 14% decline in rent.

-Compared to the rest of the Houston Metro market, the North Belt Atrium Park region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Houston Metro market, the North Belt Atrium Park submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 11 listings have come on the market, which means new listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 44 listings have been listed, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,410 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are approximately 6 floors.
-Most buildings in this region were built in 1980 and are Class C.
+The standard measurement for office space in this area is around 950 sqft.
+Most properties in this region are close to 6 floors.
+Most buildings in this market were built in 1980 and are Class C.

 Public administration is the dominant industry in this area.
 Most of the residents of North Belt Atrium Park work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.